frontenddogma/web-development-glossary/manuscript/r.md

 Redux
 : A JavaScript library for managing application state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.
 Redux was created in 2015 by Dan Abramov and Andrew Clark.&nbsp;[†](#w-redux) ℹ︎&nbsp;[redux.js.org](https://redux.js.org/)

+Reed-Solomon codes
+: A group of error-correcting codes that were introduced in 1960 by Irving S. Reed and Gustave Solomon.
+They have many applications, the most prominent of which include consumer technologies such as MiniDiscs, CDs, DVDs, Blu-ray discs, QR codes, data transmission technologies such as DSL and WiMAX, broadcast systems such as satellite communications, DVB and ATSC, and storage systems such as RAID&nbsp;6.
+Reed-Solomon codes operate on blocks of data treated as sets of finite-field elements called symbols, where they are able to detect and correct multiple symbol errors.
+For example, Reed-Solomon codes can help correct burst errors associated with media defects, and make data transmissions over erasure channels more reliable.&nbsp;[†](#w-reed-solomon)

 Refactoring
 : The process of restructuring and optimizing existing computer code—changing the factoring—without changing its external behavior.
 Refactoring is intended to improve non-functional attributes of the software.
 Advantages include improved code readability and reduced complexity; these can improve source code maintainability and create a more expressive internal architecture or object model to improve extensibility.&nbsp;[†](#w-refactoring)